OrbitalEnterprises/eve-esi-client/docs/AssetsApi.md

 Get character asset names

 Return names for a set of item ids, which you can get from character assets endpoint.
-Typically used for items that can customize names, like containers or ships.  --- Alternate route: &#x60;/v1/characters/{character_id}/assets/names/&#x60;  Alternate route: &#x60;/legacy/characters/{character_id}/assets/names/&#x60;  Alternate route: &#x60;/dev/characters/{character_id}/assets/names/&#x60;
+Typically used for items that can customize names, like containers or ships.  ---

 ### Example
 ```java